lwjohnst86/analyzing-cohorts-course/chapter1.md

 ```

 `@instructions`
-- `group_by` on followup number, CVD status, and the variables.
+- Use `group_by` on visit number, CVD status, and the variables.
 - Use the dplyr `summarize` function to calculate the `mean` and call the new variable `mean_values`.
 - Make sure to use the `na.rm = TRUE` option when calculating the mean.